thenewtemple/thenewtemple/README.md

 * Psalms 147:12 Glorify the LORD, O Jerusalem; praise thy God, O Zion. ([JPS] Jewish Publication Society OT)

 * Jeremiah 31:13 Then shall the virgin rejoice in the dance, and the young men and the old together; for I will turn their mourning into joy, and will comfort them, and make them rejoice from their sorrow.
-31:14 And I will satiate the soul of the priests with fatness, and My people shall be satisfied with My goodness, saith the LORD. ([JPS] Jewish Publication Society OT)</b>
+31:14 And I will satiate the soul of the priests with fatness, and My people shall be satisfied with My goodness, saith the LORD. ([JPS] Jewish Publication Society OT)

 * Jeremiah 33:11 the voice of joy and the voice of gladness, the voice of the bridegroom and the voice of the bride, the voice of them that say: ‘Give thanks to the LORD of hosts, for the LORD is good, for His mercy endureth for ever’, even of them that bring offerings of thanksgiving into the house of the LORD.
 For I will cause the captivity of the land to return as at the first, saith the LORD.([JPS] Jewish Publication Society OT)</b>